strikles/atac/README.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/1981/1981.gif"></p>

-**It's imperative to get rid this kind of "preferential treatment" mentality, not only out of the Netherlands Police force or Arkin FACT in the Netherlands, or even the field of psychiatry, but out of law enforcement and the field of medicine worldwide, where this kind of social stratification behaviour is pervasive**. psychiatrists and medical doctors who cover up this kind of obscene *workplace revenge* extrajudicial sentences with falsified diagnosis and forged assessments of "risk to self" using rejection of pharmaco-"therapy" as an excuse to justify the psychotic behaviour of the subjects under torture.
+**It's imperative to get rid this kind of "preferential treatment" mentality, not only out of the Netherlands Police force or Arkin FACT in the Netherlands, or even the field of psychiatry, but out of law enforcement and the field of medicine worldwide, where this kind of social stratification behaviour is pervasive**.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/psychiatrists/psychiatrists.gif"></p>

-Psychotic individuals who participate in setting this kind of repugnant behaviour as a standard subjugation protocol in our society (where so many people are abused in such a foul way, with their life and those close to them becoming an object of gambling, either by covering up the procedure with falsified diagnosis, opinions, reports or by actually participating in the process of delivering noxious payloads to torture victims) are not medical doctors, and as such have no place in the fields of psychiatry or medicine.
+Psychotic individuals who participate in setting this kind of repugnant behaviour as a standard subjugation protocol in our society (where so many people are abused in such a foul way, with their life and those close to them becoming an object of gambling, either by covering up the procedure with falsified diagnosis, opinions, reports or by actually participating in the process of delivering noxious payloads to torture victims) are not medical doctors, and as such have no place in the fields of law enforcement or medicine.

 Hiding cyber-torture extrajudicial trials and sentences and resorting to peer pressure as a way to coerce psychiatric care, incarceration or suicide as a gamble is a way to deny us what we deserve, perpetuating domestic violence, disaggregation of families, drug addiction, narco-traffic and other social stratification schemes, forcing us to live in fear in a pool of mediocrity and decrepitude.